Explainer Videos – The Ultimate Step-by-Step Guide 2022

 One of the most important factors, in my opinion, is the type of video you require.
 For example, a whiteboard animation explainer video is going to cost you less than a 3D animated explainer video.
 This is because of the complexity and hard work that goes into the making of an explainer video!

 Whiteboard animations and kinetic typography usually cost less than 3D animation and live videos.
-2D animation and motion graphic explainer videos are reasonably priced, also the reason why they are the most popular!
+Imagine a designer has to make multiple illustrations, let’s say 25 per second (if you’re working on videos like those Disney make), and the same designer has to make a single illustration covering 5 to 10 seconds.
+You can do the math!
+2D animation and motion graphic explainer videos are reasonably priced, also there are more reasons why they are the most popular!
 Remember what we talked about in the types of video sections?

 The length of the explainer video plays an equally important part in the cost determination.
 Longer the video, the greater the cost!
 But remember, keep your videos under 2 minutes for maximum viewer engagement and lead conversion!